Luxury in Union County: 8 Most Expensive Union County NJ Cities

 New Providence is a borough in Union County known for its ample green spaces and beautiful residential neighborhoods.
-Present-day New Providence lies between Summit and Berkley Heights and is only 28 miles west of New York City.
+Present-day New Providence lies between Summit and the Berkeley Heights community and is only 28 miles west of New York City.

-Prices for homes in New Providence usually range between $850,000 and $2 million.
+Prices for homes in New Providence usually range between $850,000 and $2 million for a New Providence luxury home.
 Houses in the suburbs of New Providence come in various styles, including private waterfront homes along the Merced River and townhomes within the more urban parts of the borough.

 Restaurants within New Providence include Prestige Diner, an area landmark that has been in operation since 1967; Paolo's Kitchen, known for its wings and a wide variety of cuisines to choose from; and Old Glory Restaurant, offering a selection of classic breakfast, lunch, and dinner menu items.

 New Providence's other popular locations include Barth's Market, a local deli/butcher shop; Linda's Creative Gifts, which sells handmade gifts and jewelry; and The William Paca Club, a social and civic club serving the New Providence area.

 New Providence also has community parks, such as Lincoln Field, Grove Terrace Field, and Jaycees Park.

 - Enchanted Treasures

 Garwood is a borough in New Jersey that was a part of the Cranford community and Westfield community before proclaiming its independence in 1903.
 Today, Garwood is a dense suburban community.

 Real estate in Garwood runs between $350,000 for a small 1,000-square-foot home and $1.1 million for a larger 4,000-square-foot luxury home.
 The Garwood area contains a wide selection of condos, townhouses, and standalone homes.